 During endoscopy, a doctor can do a biopsy (removal of a tissue sample for examination under a microscope) to determine if a gastric ulcer is cancerous and to help identify the presence of Helicobacter pylori bacteria.
 An endoscope also can be used to stop active bleeding and decrease the likelihood of recurring bleeding from an ulcer.

-Antacids, such as liquids or tablets that contain calcium carbonate or similar substances, neutralize stomach acid but do not block its production.
+Antacids Antacids Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Although the amount of acid present in the stomach... read more , such as liquids or tablets that contain calcium carbonate or similar substances, neutralize stomach acid but do not block its production.

 Neutralizing or reducing stomach acid promotes healing of peptic ulcers regardless of the cause.
 In most people, treatment is continued for 4 to 8 weeks.
 Although bland diets may help reduce acid, no evidence supports the belief that such diets speed healing or keep ulcers from recurring.
 Nevertheless, it makes sense for people to avoid foods that seem to make pain and bloating worse.
 Eliminating possible stomach irritants, such as NSAIDs, alcohol, and nicotine, is also important.

-Surgery for ulcers is now rarely needed because drugs so effectively heal peptic ulcers and endoscopy so effectively stops active bleeding.
+Surgery for ulcers is now rarely needed because medications so effectively heal peptic ulcers and endoscopy so effectively stops active bleeding.
 Surgery is used primarily to deal with complications of a peptic ulcer, such as